 The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese shares in the U.S. sank 2.2 percent to 90.73 yesterday, the biggest slump since June.
 E-House, a real estate company, dropped to a record low after the Xinhua News Agency reported China may expand a property tax trial.
 Hotel operator Home Inns dropped the most in three months as analysts predict sales for the third quarter would fall short of the company forecast.
 PetroChina Co.
-(PTR) tumbled as oil declined.
+(PTR:US) tumbled as oil declined.

 China’s government is “actively studying” expanding a trial on property taxes and won’t relax current restrictions on home purchases in the short term, Housing Development Minister Jiang Weixin said on Nov.
 12, according to state-run Xinhua.
 The nation’s seven-quarter slowdown has eroded corporate profits, with 29 companies on the Bloomberg gauge that have reported earnings in the past month missing analysts’ estimates by an average 8.3 percent, data compiled by Bloomberg show.